 - Respect and listen to what other people have to say

 - Help each other to learn

 - Be able to ask questions and talk about differences.

 - Keep mobile phones turned off

 - Arrive on time

 - Be clear about confidentiality

-Special Child Safeguarding rules:
+- Special child safeguarding rules:

+- → Recognise the emotional nature of child abuse and the effect this may have on people

+- → Do not force people to take part in sensitive exercises

-- Recognise the emotional nature of child abuse and the effect this may have on people - Do not force people to take part in sensitive exercises. - It is OK to leave the room if the material gets upsetting for you - Respect the privacy of personal stories or information that may emerge during discussions
+- Recognise the emotional nature of child abuse and the effect this may have on people - Do not force people to take part in sensitive exercises - → It is OK to leave the room if the material gets upsetting for you - → Respect the privacy of personal stories or information that may emerge during discussions.

 However, if information emerges which indicates that a child may be at risk of harm because of unreported concerns or poor practice then - as facilitator - you have a responsibility to work with participants and the organisation to ensure that these concerns are reported appropriately.
 In the context of this learning event, all participants have a mandatory responsibility to report such information to the facilitator and the facilitator must in turn report this to the relevant senior manager.

-This should be explained to the group at the outset.
+This should be explained to the group at the outset:

 - 1. Talk through all the points with participants to make sure they understand: why you have a learning agreement and how each point relates to them. - 2.
 Make any amendments to the learning agreement that are suggested and agreed by participants.
 Add them to the flipchart and to handouts.
 Keep the flipchart copy displayed in a visible place as a reminder of everyone's commitment to these rules. - 3.
-Draw participants' attention to Handout: Coping with Stress (p79) that will be given out for reading after the workshop and talk through sources of support that will be available throughout the learning event.
+Draw participants' attention to Handout: coping with stress (p68) that will be given out for reading after the workshop and talk through sources of support that will be available throughout the learning event.

-End this activity on a positive note: Explain that although

-we are talking about sensitive and often difficult issues, we are all here because we want to strengthen protection of children, which is a very positive thing.
+End this activity on a positive note: explain that although we are talking about sensitive and often difficult issues, we are all here because we want to strengthen protection of children, which is a very positive thing.
 It is fantastic that so many people are coming together to create a better world for children and participants should feel very proud that they are a part of this initiative.

 If necessary to diffuse tension at this point or to boost morale, consider doing one of the following activities as appropriate:

-- A light-hearted energiser not related to child safeguarding - Get participants to take a deep breath in and let it out slowly - "releasing all the negative tension and breathing in positive energy" - In pairs, ask participants to take a moment to share what they are most proud of in relation to their work
+- A light-hearted energiser not related to child safeguarding - Get participants to take a deep breath in and let it out slowly 'releasing all the negative tension and breathing in positive energy' - In pairs, ask participants to take a moment to share what they are most proud of in relation to their work.

-Learning Agreement
+Learning agreement

-General rules
+General Rules

 - Respect and listen to what other people have to say

 - Help each other to learn

 - Be able to ask questions and talk about differences

 - Keep mobile phones turned off

 - Be punctual/stick to break times

-- No side talk /private conversations
+- No side talk/private conversations.